nekStab/LightKrylov/paper/paper.md

 # Perspectives

-Despite being in its early development stage, `LightKrylov` has already been used in hydrodynamic stability production runs on dozens of processors.
+Despite being in its early development stage, `LightKrylov` has already been used in production runs on dozens of processors.
 It has also been interfaced with [`neko`](https://github.com/ExtremeFLOW/neko), a modernized implementation of `Nek5000` running on GPUs, and is currently being interfaced with [`dNami`](https://github.com/dNamiLab/dNami), a high-performance source code generator for hyperbolic partial differential equations.

 Ongoing development efforts include:

 - **Build system:** `LightKrylov` relies on the Fortran package manager `fpm` for its build.
 While it ensures nice integration into the modern Fortran ecosystem, it also limits its usage to codes built using `fpm`.
-An additional build system based on `CMake` for easier integration into non-`fpm` codes will be proposed shortly.
+A build system based on `CMake` for easier integration into non-`fpm` codes will be proposed shortly.
-- **Krylov processes:** As of summer 2025, `LightKrylov` provides implementations for three of the most important Krylov processes.
-Future releases will include the non-Hermitian Lanczos and two-sided Arnoldi factorizations useful for reduced-order modeling of linear time-invariant (LTI) systems as well as the Saunders-Simon-Yip process [@ssy-krylov].
+- **Krylov processes:** `LightKrylov` currently provides implementations for three of the most important Krylov processes.
+Future releases will include the non-Hermitian Lanczos and two-sided Arnoldi factorizations useful for reduced-order modeling of linear time-invariant systems, and the Saunders-Simon-Yip process [@ssy-krylov].
-- **Iterative solvers:** Beyond `CG` and `GMRES`, the integration of new Krylov processes will enable us to provide an extended list of iterative solvers, including `MINRES` (indefinite Hermitian systems), `CGNE` and `LSQR` (least-squares problems), and `LSMR` (least-norm problems).
+- **Iterative solvers:** The integration of new Krylov processes will enable us to provide an extended list of solvers, including `MINRES`, `CGNE`, `LSQR`, and `LSMR`.

 ### Acknowledgements

 We acknowledge the financial support of the French National Agency for Research (ANR) through the ANR-33-CE46-0008-CONMAN grant agreement.
-We would also like to thank the [fortran-lang](https://fortran-lang.org/) community for the development of [`stdlib`](https://stdlib.fortran-lang.org/), and in particular Frederico Perini, Jeremie Vandenplas, and Jose Alvez for their work on the `stdlib_linalg` module which `LightKrylov` relies on.
+We also thank the [fortran-lang](https://fortran-lang.org/) community for the development of [`stdlib`](https://stdlib.fortran-lang.org/), and in particular Frederico Perini, Jeremie Vandenplas, and Jose Alvez for their work on the `stdlib_linalg` module.

 # References